AdobeDocs/experience-manager-cloud-manager.en/help/using/security-and-privacy.md

 ## Data Security {#data-security}

 Code in [!UICONTROL Cloud Manager] is encrypted in transit.
-Binaries that Coud Manager builds are also encrypted in transit and encrypted when stored.
+Binaries that Cloud Manager builds are also encrypted in transit and encrypted when stored.

 Each customer gets its own **Git Repository** and their code is secure and not shared with any other **Organizations**.